C. M. Abdulla Moulavi: Writing on science subjects

-Then come the works in English and Arabic describing the result of his lifelong experiments.
+Then came the works in English and Arabic describing the result of his lifelong experiments.
 The declination of the commonly used magnetic compass in designating the qibla direction always troubled his mind.
 The deficiency of the magnetic compass in clearly designating the exact north, thus its relative weakness in locating the exact qibla direction, induced him to make all his experiments.
 He developed a new method for exact calculation using logarithm and trigonometry.
 The above-mentioned treatise was a first step in this regard.

 Then to make his discovery known to more people he wrote a quality work in English named ‘Magnetic Compass and Its Declination from Standard Directions’.
 In its introduction he said, "Most of the people do not care to check the Magnetic Compass they use for making out various points of the basement of their structures for Homes or Mosques where accurate directions of cardinal points should be known.
 They do not consider the value of the magnetic variation of the place at all while using a magnetic Compass.
 This aspect was the inducement for the author for endeavor.
 I have tried, in very simple term in the following pages a brief history of magnetic Compass and clear description of declination of the magnetic needle from the true direction including the method by which to find out the standard direction (cardinal points).
 This book not only explains the direction and the declination but also guides you to achieve them from their sources."
 He later translated this work into Arabic as ‘Al-Buswilatul Mu’antisiyya wa inhirafuha ‘anil jihatil aswliyya’.

 He has reportedly written some other works in this field, but decided not to publish them fearing that their contents would be tough for common people to understand.
 In his final days, he had mentioned to his well-wishers about the plan of a work on geography.
 He had the habit of observing stars in certain nights.
 However, it is painful that his lifelong dedication for exploring astronomy and unusual interest in synthesizing the contributions of medieval Muslim scholars and those of modern astronomy and mathematics went unnoticed until his death.
 As his fields of activities remained with the common people and his engagements as a religious scholar, teacher and qazi kept him busy always, the scientific achievements of this traditional Islamic scholar got no entry into academic seminars or journals.